Everest Base Camp Trek in September

 Just because the weather is pleasant, one must never let their guard down when it comes to packing.
-We are never sure about the weather at High altitude.
+We are never sure about the weather at High altitudes.
 So, no matter what season you travel in, you should carry the pieces of equipment which are needed for the trek.
-A careful and safe packing makes the journey much easier and comfortable.
+Careful and safe packing makes the journey much easier and more comfortable.
 However, sometimes you may get confused regarding the packing list.
 So, it is wiser to check the packing list again and make sure that you have all the needed types of equipment.
 When trekking to an extreme place like Everest, one must be very much cautious regarding the packing list.
 If you missed even a piece of single equipment, it may create difficulties in your journey.
 Therefore, it is always a wise decision to re-check the packing list.

 Be Prepared For The Unexpected Delay in Flight

-In September, there will be traces of monsoon in the trekking trails.
+In September, there will be traces of monsoon on the trekking trails.
 Because of the monsoon, you may encounter some bugs at the lower altitude.
 It will not be a major problem tho but we need you to be safe and comfortable.
 There may be some travelers who are allergic to insects, so we suggest you carry insect repellents.

 A Proper Guide

-Good guidance can make your trip pleasant and delightful.
+Good guidance can make your trip pleasant.
 When it is about traveling to the higher altitudes, a proper guide is a must.
 A guide will continuously guide you and give you the helping hand while trekking.
 So, for the first time trek to the Everest base camp may be difficult but with proper guidance, one can overcome difficulties.
 On the other hand, a guide will lead you the way, take you to the guesthouse and give you the information about the local places.
 Trekking to the Himalayas is complicated if it is your first time.
 You may not be familiar with the routes and also the accommodation will be a problem for you.
 So, hiring an experienced guide and porter is a wise decision.
 An experienced guide can make your trip meaningful and easier

 Difficulties of Everest Base Camp Trek in September